rensimlab/rensimlab.github.io/showcase.md

 </figcaption>
 </figure>

 In [Xu et al. 2013](http://adsabs.harvard.edu/abs/2013ApJ...773...83X) the Rarepeak simulation is explored for the occurence of Pop III stars and their stellar remnants.
-The figure shows the number of Pop III stars and remnants as a function of halo mass at z=15.
-The most massive halos contain nearly 100 Pop III stars and remnants.
+The figure shows the number of active Pop III stars and remnants as a function of halo mass at z=15.
+As expected, the more massive the halo, the more Pop III remnants it contains.
+The most massive halos contain nearly 100 remnants but only a few active Pop III stars.

 ### HEATING THE INTERGALACTIC MEDIUM BY X-RAYS FROM POPULATION III BINARIES IN HIGH-REDSHIFT GALAXIES
 #### Hao Xu, Kyungjin Ahn, John H. Wise, Michael L. Norman, and Brian W. O’Shea, ApJ, 791:110, 2014